 I don’t know much about figs and I’m not going to pretend to.
 I wasn’t even sure I liked them up until last year and even now I forget they exist but somehow we got here and this pizza is amazing.
 The combinations of creamy and stinky cheeses, sautéed shallot, sweet figs and crispy prosciutto all just go together, they enhance each other and boy oh boy it is the best bite.

-But don’t think for a second, that I am opposed to store-bought dough, because I 100% percent support you and sometimes you have to just grab and go, no shame in that game.
-I will say that if you’re getting pre-made dough, you will want to get the store-made ball of dough usually in the bakery or speciality cheese section of the grocery store, that bag of dough has never failed me.
+I also love a good grocery store grab and go pizza dough.
+I will say that if you’re getting pre-made dough, grab the store-made ball of dough usually in the deli, bakery or speciality cheese section of the grocery store, that bag of dough has never failed me.

-Pro tip: If you are pulling your dough from the fridge, to have the easiest time rolling out your dough, make sure it’s room temperature, it will snap back less once the chill is taken off.
+Helpful hints: If you are pulling your dough from the fridge, to have the easiest time rolling out the dough, make sure it’s room temperature, it will snap back less once the chill is taken off.
 Also sprinkle corn meal on the counter instead of flour to keep your crust crispy!

 Fig & Gorgonzola Crispy Prosciutto Pizza